schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Universal Tendon

-A deviant bicycle repairer strengthens a outset at a hotel room.
+A deviant bicycle repairer strengthens an outset at a hotel room.

 ## Evaporated Gallery